Back to journal

 8. How do we turn this off if it’s not working?

-A few questions that are NOT useful
+A few questions that sound smart but aren’t useful

-What an honest pitch looks like
+What a good pitch looks like

 1. The specific problem they’re solving, in one sentence

-6. References from organizations that look like yours
+6. References from organizations like yours

-How we approach this with our clients
+How we work with our clients